 There are steps salon and spa owners can take to help meet or exceed their goals.
 Enhancing your marketing strategy is a great start.
 Expand the methods you use to reach and engage new clients through social media.
 Updating your social channels and sharing helpful content can help attract new clients to your business, ultimately improving New Guests Per Month.

-You can also expand your marketing efforts by incorporating new strategies such as text messaging, customized emails, and an increased focus on video content.
+You can also expand your hair salon marketing efforts by incorporating new strategies such as text messaging, customized emails, and an increased focus on video content.

 2) New Client Retention